When Two Immovable Forces Collide

 Exhaustion finally overtook her and she fell asleep in the passenger seat.
 He couldn't stop his eyes from wandering from the road over to her relaxed body.
 She appeared so peaceful.
 He found it hard to believe everything she had told him about her life, but he had seen too much in his time to discount it.
 Not to mention the way she moved, a normal human didn't move that way, or have that much strength, unless they're a human servant.
 He knew she wasn't.
 Oh, he saw the faded scars on her neck.
 They weren't those left by a Master Vampire to create a human servant.
 They resembled attack marks - old ones.

-She was a puzzle and he liked nothing more than solving them.
+She was a puzzle, which he liked nothing more than solving.
 If she were too dangerous to keep around, he'd kill her without thinking twice about it.
-Edward wondered if she would prove as much of a challenge as Anita.
+Edward wondered if she would prove as challenging as Anita.
 He thought it ironic that two small, powerful women had landed in his life, one figuratively and the other literally.

 He smiled when he thought about Anita's problem in St. Louis.
 It just so happened, his next job was to take out the Master of the City.